Analysis of biological samples

 Nightingale Health is currently performing an NMR-metabolomics assay from blood samples collected at baseline assessment and at the first repeat assessment visit.
 This platform measures over 200 metabolites, which will provide detailed data on circulating lipids, lipoprotein subclasses, fatty acid composition and various other low-molecular metabolites.
-These data will be made available over the next few years.
+Data for 127,000 were made available in 2021.

 Telomere length is a chromosomal marker of biological age.
 It is being measured in DNA extracted from blood samples collected at baseline assessment and at the first repeat assessment visit.
 This assay is being performed by a research team at the University of Leicester (through an access application).
 These data are available to researchers via the Data Showcase.

 Explore our data